 3) They will gently swab your nose and throat.
 It might feel a little uncomfortable but it won't hurt.
 You usually won't require any blood tests.

-4) Once you've been tested, you will be looked after in the hospital.
-It might take 2-3 days for the test result to come back.
-You may be in hospital for some or even all of that time (or even longer if you're still finding it hard to breath).
+4) It might take 2-3 days for the test result to come back. longer if you're still finding it hard to breath).